insure logo

 How to handle the death of a policyholder

-What you need to do to maintain essential insurance coverage varies depending on your personal situation.
-Below, experts have weighed in on what to do after the death of a policyholder in three common scenarios.
+The steps you need to take to maintain essential insurance coverage can vary based on your specific circumstances.
+To help you navigate this process, our experts have provided guidance on what to do following the death of a policyholder in three common scenarios.

 A spouse dies, leaving a home and car to the surviving wife or husband

-“Most insurance policies have provisions for surviving spouses,” says New York estate attorney Jeffrey Asher, owner of the Law Offices of Jeffrey A. Asher, PLLC.
+“Most insurance policies have provisions for surviving spouses,” says New York estate attorney Jeffrey Asher, owner of the Law Offices of Jeffrey A. Asher.

 “Upon the death of a policyholder, whether home or auto, the surviving spouse is allowed to maintain the homeowner’s insurance policy and auto policy merely by continuing to make premium payments.”